Melilot: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Melilot contains substances known as benzopyrones, particularly alpha-benzopyrones like coumarins.
-These compounds enhance blood circulation in small vessels by stimulating lymphatic vessel contraction and activating macrophages for a protein degradation effect.
-This can help reduce swelling and inflammation in affected tissues.
+Melilot contains substances called benzopyrones, particularly alpha-benzopyrones such as coumarins.
+These compounds improve blood circulation in small vessels by stimulating contraction of lymphatic vessels and by activating macrophages to produce a protein-degrading effect.
+This can help reduce swelling and inflammation in the affected tissues.

 Usages associés